NIH Research Festival

 Building 10 (South Lobby)

 The Intramural Research Program (IRP) is the internal research program of the National Institutes of Health (NIH), known for its synergistic approach to biomedical science.
 With 1,200 Principal Investigators and more than 4,000 Postdoctoral Fellows conducting basic, translational, and clinical research, the IRP is the largest biomedical research institution on earth.
-IRP representatives will host a table at the NIH Research Festival to highlight opportunities for sharing stories of your research with outside scientists and the general public.
-The recently launched “I Am Intramural” Blog and the IRP website continue to grow and engage new audiences, and we are looking for IRP researchers at all levels who would like to participate in creating stories that showcase what work life at the IRP is like and how your research changes lives.
+IRP representatives will host a table at the NIH Research Festival to highlight opportunities for promoting your research to outside scientists and the general public, including via the "I Am Intramural" Blog, the IRP website, social media channels, videos, stories, podcasting, and beyond.
+We seek IRP researchers at all levels who would like to share their stories of research at the IRP and how what you do each day changes people's lives.

 This page was last updated on Friday, March 12, 2021